Property along Berlin's former 'death strip' lures wealthy buyers

 “Yes, we need a lot of new apartments, but there is no shortage of luxury apartments, what we need is socially responsible investment appropriate to this neighborhood,” Puell said as he promoted recycling at a school near the Wall Park.

-The Groth Group, which owns the site, said the plan is for middle-class housing, but for locals like Puell luxury begins much lower than the official definition of 5,000 euros ($6,700)per square meter.
+The Groth Group, which owns the site, said the plan is for middle-class housing, but for locals like Puell luxury begins much lower than the official definition of 5,000 euros ($6,700)per square metre.

-Parallel protests against a luxury project at the East Side Gallery, a 1.3-km section of the Wall covered with paintings, suggest there is a “slowly crystallizing network of Berliners concerned about city development”, Puell said.
+Parallel protests against a luxury project at the East Side Gallery, a 1.3-km section of the Wall covered with paintings, suggest there is a “slowly crystallising network of Berliners concerned about city development”, Puell said.
+(Reporting by Anja Nilsson; Editing by Stephen Brown and Michael Roddy)